Morant layup with 1.2 seconds left lifts Grizzlies over Heat

 Morant, Anderson and De’Anthony Melton each scored 13 points, and Melton also had 10 rebounds and six assists.

-Jimmy Butler was questionable to play after twisting his left ankle late in Tuesday’s loss to Cleveland but led the Heat with 24 points on 10-of-20 shooting — among the few decent efforts in a poor-shooting game.
+Jimmy Butler was questionable to play after twisting his left ankle late in Tuesday’s win over Cleveland but led the Heat with 24 points on 10-of-20 shooting — among the few decent efforts in a poor-shooting game.
 Bam Adebayo scored 15 points and Duncan Robinson finished with 13.

+The Heat struggled to score through much of the night, playing their fifth game in seven days.

+“I am encouraged by our competitive spirit, playing a game in the mud,” Heat coach Erik Spoelstra said.
+“Possession game, down the stretch, everything did matter.”

-Memphis was able to create some buffer late in the third quarter with 17 consecutive points and led 72-63 entering the fourth .
+Memphis was able to create some buffer late in the third quarter with 17 consecutive points and led 72-63 entering the fourth.

 Tyler Herro and Butler helped Miami tie it at 83 with 1:12 remaining.
 The score was tied again at 85 after a pair of free throws by Goran Dragic, setting the stage for Morant’s layup off an inbound pass.